joetconcur/server-track/README.md

 - For CI, run `grunt test` to verify the build

 ##TODO
+- Further reduce the size of the filtered loads used to query by time.
+- Use async for filter and reduce.
+- Load tests
 - Persist the data so that we can retrieve old data even when the server goes down.
-- Load tests